How to Use Ahrefs Mobile: A Step-by-Step Guide

 Use a readable font size—at least 16 pixels for body text is a good rule of thumb.
 Also, leave enough space between clickable items (at least 8 pixels) to prevent accidental taps.
 Creating accessible tap targets is a small change that makes a big difference in usability.
 While Ahrefs can flag technical problems, these UX details often require a hands-on review to get right.

-Create Your Mobile Optimization Strategy
+How to Build Your Mobile SEO Strategy

 Running a mobile audit in Ahrefs gives you a clear picture of where your site stands.
 But data is only useful when you act on it.
 Turning those insights into a concrete plan is what separates sites that struggle on mobile from those that thrive.
 A solid mobile optimization strategy doesn’t have to be complicated.
 It’s a systematic approach that involves identifying what to fix first, defining what success looks like, and keeping a close watch on your performance over time.
 This framework helps you move from a reactive state—fixing problems as they appear—to a proactive one where you anticipate changes and stay ahead of the curve.